-Helpers Community cares deeply about nonprofits who serve individuals with developmental disabilities.
+Helpers Community cares deeply about nonprofits who enrich the lives of individuals with developmental disabilities.
 Helpers is dedicated to supporting nonprofit agencies and individuals that help those who provide residential care, recreation and job training programs.

-Helpers grants funds to 501c3 organizations that serve individuals with developmental disabilities, with first priority being those in the state of California.
+Helpers grants funds to 501c3 organizations that enrich the lives of individuals with developmental disabilities, with first priority being those in the state of California.
 Helpers will consider requests for funds from organizations in other states when possible.